-The girls dialed 112, the emergency number in the Netherlands and 911, the emergency number in Panama, numerous times starting at 16:39 p.m. on April 1.
-The calls did not go through due to a lack of service in the area, except for one attempt at 911 on April 3.
-It lasted a little over a second before breaking up.
+The girls dialed 112, the emergency number in the Netherlands, and 911, the emergency number in Panama, numerous times starting at 16:39 on April 1.
+The calls did not go through due to no reception, except for one attempt at 911 on April 3.
+That call lasted a little over a second before breaking up.

-Someone attempted several times to enter a false PIN code on the iPhone; it never received the correct PIN again.
+Someone attempted several times to enter an incorrect PIN code on the iPhone; it never received the correct PIN again.
 Finally, on April 11, someone turned the phone on at 10:51 and turned it off for the last time at 11:56.

-During the investigation, the Dutch Forensic Medical Institute retrieved pictures from a camera belonging to one of the girls.
-None of the pictures showed the girls under any sort of distress.
-In fact, they seemed to be enjoying their hike.
+During the investigation, the Dutch Forensic Medical Institute retrieved pictures from the girls’ cameras.
+None of the images showed the girls under any distress.
+They seemed to be enjoying their hike.

 One week after the women vanished, someone took 90 pictures between 1:00 and 4:00 a.m.
-Only three images were clear; the others were hard to make out due to the darkness of the forest.
+Only three images were clear; the others were hard to make out due to the forest’s darkness.

 Discovery and Identification of Kris Kremers and Lisanne Froon

-After the discovery of the backpack, new searches began along the Culebra (Serpent) river, a 12-hour hike from Sendero El Pianista.
-Two Ngobe women from a search party found Kris’ jean shorts on top of a rock on the opposite bank of the tributary; a few kilometers away from where Lisanne’s backpack was found.
+After discovering the backpack, new searches began along the Culebra (Serpent) river, a 12-hour hike from Sendero El Pianista.
+Two Ngobe women from a search party found Kris’ jean shorts on top of a rock on the opposite bank of the tributary, a few kilometers away from where Lisanne’s backpack was found.
 The shorts were zipped and neatly folded.

-Cause of death was never determined.
+A medical examiner never determined the cause of death.
 However, the official report says the girls were dragged by the river.

-There are a couple theories in this case.
+There are a couple of theories in this case.

-The circumstances behind the deaths, as well as the evaluation of the bones, raises the question on whether the girls were murdered.
+The circumstances behind the deaths and the evaluation of the bones suggest the girls were murdered.
 In addition, local law enforcement did not conduct a serious investigation for fear of hurting tourism.

 A member of Panama’s Institue of Legal Medicine and Forensic Science (IMELCF) told Daily Beast that “total fragmentation of two human bodies is unlikely within such a short time frame.
 Especially in the cool, high-elevation environment where the bone fragments were found.”